londonmeanswild/museum-experience/_clients/looking-to-understand.md

 general idea:
 Assuming we have all the data we need, the task becomes creating an application that will summarize and present data (task 5), allowing curators to search it (task 4).
 Our application’s interface would show how many people looked at a certain piece, how many people commented on it, the exhibit it's currently in (or was last in), and the history of the piece.
 Grouping information by exhibit makes it easy for curators to know which exhibits - and pieces - provoke certain responses (task 3).
 Through an interactive wall panel, we may also be able to engage visitors with this data as well, and possibly giving them a more direct connection with curators (task 6).
 Even though we will have to make sure we don't spread our design too thin, we may be able to create a project that appeals to multiple groups of users (i.e. both curators and visitors) by repurposing data and designs.

-Design three combines tasks [2, 3, 4, 5](https://londonmeanswild.github.io/museum-experience/teamwork/ideas/2018/10/12/task-review/)
+Design 3: "Testing Exhibits" --> Design three combines tasks [2, 3, 4, 5](https://londonmeanswild.github.io/museum-experience/teamwork/ideas/2018/10/12/task-review/)

 ![design three, image one](/museum-experience/images/ideation/task3-1.jpg)
 ![design three, image two](/museum-experience/images/ideation/task3-2.jpg)